Our evaluation work

 How it works

 CLC uses a retrospective pre-test (RPT) built around these four pillars to evaluate the impact of its programs.
 Participants rate their knowledge, attitude, and skills at the end of their program compared to before the program across 16 questions.
 The charts within each accordion below indicate the percentage of participants who agreed or strongly agreed with specific outcome-related indicators before the program (pastel bars) and after the program (dark color bars).
-All 2017 programs showed double-digit percentage point increases across all 16 indicators.
+Last year, all programs showed double-digit percentage point increases across all 16 indicators.